 Courses with an isolated or short-term applied learning experience (e.g., a single unit or assignment) are not likely to be eligible as they are not likely to directly address the learning outcomes.

-The Engaged Learning requirement will take effect in fall 2019.
-By the fall term, the requirement will be implemented through the following steps: course identification and approval, Maine Street programming, university catalog revision and updating, communications, and transfer and articulation.
+The Engaged Learning requirement took effect in fall 2019.
+The requirement was implemented through course identification and approval, Maine Street programming, university catalog revision and updating, communications, and transfer and articulation.

-- Course Identification: Acadenuc programs have approved course lists provided by the Assistant Provost; lists include internship, service learning, clinical, practicum, field experience, performance, and related courses.
-Programs are invited to add to the list courses that they feel engage the outcomes.
+- Course Identification: Academic programs approved course lists provided by the Assistant Provost; lists include internship, service learning, clinical, practicum, field experience, performance, and related courses.
+Programs were invited to add to the list courses that they feel engage the outcomes.

-- Course Approval: Faculty will not have to submit proposals to have appropriate courses included in the designation.
+- Course Approval: Faculty do not have to submit proposals to have appropriate courses included in the designation.

 - Assessment: Programs offering courses included in the requirement commit to participating in regular assessment.
 Course syllabi will identify the course as an Engaged Learning course and will include the Engaged Learning outcomes.
 Course syllabi will be shared with the Core Curriculum Committee.
 In addition, faculty teaching Engaged Learning courses will assist with identifying appropriate strategies for assessing student engagement with the Engaged Learning Outcomes.
 As with other Core Curriculum requirements, assessment of the Engaged Learning requirement will consist of both direct and indirect assessment.
 Indirect assessment may rely on existing data collected for similar purposes (e.g., National Survey of Student Engagement/NSSE, Graduating Senior Survey, Community Engagement Reports, Service Learning Reports, etc.).
 Direct assessment approaches will be determined collaboratively by the Core Curriculum Committee and the faculty members teaching the courses, with support of the Assistant Provost and the Director of Academic Assessment.
 Assessment of courses in the requirement will not place any additional primary assessment responsibility or burden on the offering departments.